lucia2007/tennis_buddies/README.md

 ### Moscow principles
 I had tried to apply MoSCoW principles in my development but more on a project basis than on a sprint basis.
 In my first sprints I solely focused on meeting must-have user stories and when most of my necessary features were in place, only then did I start incorporating should-haves or could-haves.
 As I went along, I also indentified won't-haves which were either to be fully abandoned or left for future development.

+- Must Have: must be delivered (max 60% of user stories)
+- Should Have: add significant value, but not crucial (20% of stories)
+- Could Have: small impact if not implemented (20% of stories)
+- Won't Have: not crucial for this iteration

 [Back to top](#contents)
 ### Milestones
 I split up my project development into the following milestones: